The Hemp Museum (album)

 The Hemp Museum is the second solo studio album by American rapper B-Legit.
-It was released on November 26, 1996 through Sick Wid It/Jive Records.
-Production was handled by Studio Ton, Mike Mosley, Kevin Gardner, Redwine, Femi Ojetunde, Emgee, Tone Capone and B-Legit himself, who also served as executive producer.
-It features guest appearances from C-Bo, Levitti, Celly Cel, Daryl Hall, E-40, Kurupt, A-1 and Funk Mobb.
+It was released on November 26, 1996, through Sick Wid It/Jive Records.
+The album was produced by Studio Ton, Mike Mosley, Kevin Gardner, Redwine, Femi Ojetunde, Emgee, Tone Capone, and B-Legit, who also served as executive producer.
+It features guest appearances from C-Bo, Levitti, Celly Cel, Daryl Hall, E-40, Kurupt, A-1, and Funk Mobb.

 The album peaked at number 55 on the Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums in the United States.

 "Can My Nine Get Ate" originally appeared on the 1995 compilation album, The Hogg in Me.
 "My Flow of Cash", is a bonus track exclusive to the CD release.

-Music Videos
+Music videos

 Along with singles, music videos were released for the songs "Check It Out" featuring E-40 and Kurupt, and "Ghetto Smile" featuring Daryl Hall.

 The chorus of Hall's classic song, "Sara Smile" was reworked into "Ghetto Smile".
 Hall recorded new vocals for the song.
 The track was produced by Redwine and B-Legit and features guitars by Thaddeus Turner.

 The song was later used in the 1997 film Dangerous Ground and was released as a single and a music video to promote the film's soundtrack.
 The music video features the clean version of the song and has B-Legit rapping and Hall and guitarist Turner performing on a separate set interspersed with scenes from the film.